Shree Badrinath Temple

-This Badrinath temple guide gives you all the useful info you need to plan a smooth and easy trip to this holy town in Uttarakhand.
-Badrinath sits at 3,100 meters and is about 316 km from Haridwar, with the last big stop being Joshimath, 45 km away.
+Shree Badrinath Temple is one of the most important Hindu pilgrimage sites, dedicated to Lord Vishnu in his form of Badrinarayan.
+Located in the Himalayas of Uttarakhand, it sits at 3,100 meters and is about 316 km from Haridwar, with the last big stop being Joshimath, 45 km away.
 The temple opens in May and shuts by November.
-This guide tells you how to get there—by road, rail, or chopper—along with weather tips, places to visit nearby, hotel options, simple food info, and darshan timings.
+This guide tells you how to get there – by road, rail, or chopper – along with weather tips, places to visit nearby, hotel options, simple food info, and darshan timings.
 It’s made for families, senior citizens, or first-timers who want a clear idea of what to expect.
-No fluff—just straight-up details on transport, stays, costs, and safety so you can travel with confidence.
-If you’re looking for a peaceful, well-planned Char Dham yatra, this guide will save you a lot of stress.

 • Badrinath is part of the Char Dham route and a top pilgrimage spot in Uttarakhand.